 The mission of the Range Support Directorate is to provide day-to-day communications, electronic combat and instrumentation of the geographical NTTR and NTC The directorate oversees three divisions: communications/computer services, operations and maintenance, and engineering.
 The mission of the directorate is to provide technical support of Air Force, joint and multi-national aircrew training missions on the NTTR.
 The directorate is responsible for technical support including communications, computers, local area network connectivity, software development, project management oversight, and range technical support contractors.
 The directorate supports all electronic combat activities while providing ground control intercept operations, simulated threat command and control operations, and the range's simulated Integrated Air Defense System.

-The security directorate is responsible for all facets of security program management.
+The Information Protection Directorate is responsible for all facets of security program management.
 This includes information, personnel, industrial, and resource protection security programs.
-Additionally, the Program Security Office ensures all visitors to the NTTR meet security requirements, and provides security oversight for classified and special access requirements on the NTTR.
+Additionally, the Program Security Office ensures all visitors to the NTTR meet security requirements, and provides security oversight for classified on the NTTR.

 The Advanced Programs Directorate provides special access, training, facilities and equipment in support of Air Force, Joint, and multi-national aircrew test and training missions on the NTTR.

 31st Combat Training Squadron, Virtual Test and Training Center operates a multi-domain, High-End Advanced Training, Tactics, and Testing (HEAT3) campus, supporting USAF Weapons School, Operational Test, COCOM Exercises, and Flag Exercises.
 The mission of the 31st CTS is to enhance, sustain, and operate the most advanced synthetic environment to optimize warfighting capabilities and ready aircrew.